lafkpages/desmos-experiments/README.md

 # obj-to-desmos

-Converts an OBJ file into Desmos equations that can be plugged into [this graph](https://www.desmos.com/calculator/mylvmnjbpo).
+Converts an OBJ file into Desmos equations.

 To install dependencies: